Center for Appalachian Studies and Communities

 Appalachian Studies Programs and Intended Student Outcomes

 The region of Appalachia encompasses a geographic area that stretches from New York to Alabama, composed of parts of thirteen states; West Virginia is the only state that is located completely within this geographic area.
-The Appalachian Studies Program at Shepherd University seeks to critically examine this region through a series of interrelated programs, all dedicated to a richer and fuller understanding of the region, its language, its lore, its history, and its cultural traditions: the Appalachian Heritage Writer-in-Residence Project, the West Virginia Fiction Competition, the annual Anthology of Appalachian Writers, the Appalachian Heritage Festival, Shepherd Speaks StoryCorp project, Voices from Appalachia Radio Show, Appalachian Lecture Series, and the interdisciplinary Appalachian Studies Minor, interdisciplinary B.A./B.S. major, Graduate certificate, and graduate M.A. degree.
+The Appalachian Studies Program at Shepherd University seeks to critically examine this region through a series of interrelated programs, all dedicated to a richer and fuller understanding of the region, its language, its lore, its history, and its cultural traditions: the Appalachian Heritage Writer-in-Residence Project, the West Virginia Fiction Competition, the annual Anthology of Appalachian Writers, the Appalachian Heritage Festival, Shepherd Speaks StoryCorp project, Voices from Appalachia Radio Show, Appalachian Lecture Series, and the interdisciplinary Appalachian Studies minor, interdisciplinary B.A./B.S. flexible major, graduate certificate, and graduate M.A. degree.
 The following intended student outcomes are specifically related to the curricular component of the program but involve all other features of the program as well.

 The Appalachian Studies Program at Shepherd University is an interdisciplinary program that seeks to: